Analysis | How the Shunning of Russian Oil Leaves a Hole in the Market

-With stringent financial sanctions on Russia announced by the U.S., U.K. and European Union, market participants are wary of taking on any transactions with Russian counterparties, even if the energy market itself has been exempted.
-Some traders are also mindful of negative publicity if they handle the barrels.
-Large numbers of oil tanker owners, often companies with relatively small compliance departments, are taking a conservative approach until the full picture is clear and several countries have banned Russian ships from their ports.
-Those are killer blows for oil exports, a mainstay of the Russian economy, because almost two-thirds of the country’s crude sales move by ship.
+With financial sanctions on Russia imposed by the U.S., U.K. and European Union, market participants are wary of taking trades with Russian counterparties, even if the energy market itself has been exempted.
+Many oil tanker owners -- often companies with relatively small compliance departments -- are taking a conservative approach until the full picture is clear.
+That’s a killer blow for Russian oil, a mainstay of the country’s economy, because almost two-thirds of its crude sales move by ship.
+Some traders are also mindful of negative publicity.
+Shell Plc’s purchase of Russia’s flagship Urals grade crude on March 4 was criticized by Ukraine’s Minister of Foreign Affairs Dmytro Kuleba on Twitter as smelling of “Ukrainian blood.”

-As buyers scrambled for alternative supplies, Brent crude surged to a closing price above $110 a barrel for the first time since 2014.
+As buyers scrambled for alternative supplies during the initial days of the invasion in early March, the oil market went into a frenzy and Brent crude topped $110 a barrel for the first time since 2014.
 More significantly, the market went into one of the biggest so-called backwardations on record -- where contracts for more immediate supply are priced much higher than those for later deliveries.
+After U.S. Secretary of State Antony Blinken said March 6 that the U.S. and its European allies were discussing a possible ban of Russian oil imports, prices surged further.
+Brent rose to $139 a barrel, the highest level since 2008, with some traders betting futures will rise above $200 before the end of March.

 4. How exposed is the U.S.?

-While no economy is unaffected by soaring oil prices, the U.S. is relatively shielded.
-In 2021, the U.S. imported an average of 186,000 barrels a day of Russian crude.
-When petroleum products such as distillates and fuel oil are added to the crude, U.S. imports from Russia reached about 670,000 barrels a day on average in 2021, data from the Energy Information Administration show.
+No economy is unaffected by soaring oil prices and U.S. pump prices for gasoline and diesel have already hit their highest levels since 2008.
+But it is relatively shielded from physical shortages.
+In 2021, the U.S. imported an average of 199,000 barrels a day of Russian crude.
+When petroleum products such as distillates and fuel oil are added to the crude, U.S. imports from Russia reached 672,000 barrels a day on average in 2021, data from the Energy Information Administration show.

-The International Energy Agency, which represents key industrialized countries, announced plans to deploy 60 million barrels from stockpiles around the world.
-Half of that amount will come from the U.S. Strategic Petroleum Reserve, with the rest from IEA members in Europe and Asia, according to a person familiar with the matter.
+The International Energy Agency, which represents key industrialized countries, announced plans on March 1 to deploy 60 million barrels from stockpiles around the world.
+Half of that amount will come from the U.S. Strategic Petroleum Reserve, with the rest from members in Europe and Asia, according details released by the IEA.
 The planned release equates to about 17 days’ worth of frozen Russian crude shipments and additional volumes may be made available.
 IEA member countries hold nearly 1.5 billion barrels of government-controlled oil stockpiles.

 6. Could more oil come from other sources?

-Iran could inject oil into the market, should world powers succeed in their efforts to secure a new agreement with the country limiting its nuclear program in exchange for the U.S. lifting sanctions that have restricted its oil exports.
+There are several possible sources of additional supply.
+There are hopes that Iran could inject oil into the market, should world powers succeed in their efforts to secure a new agreement with the country limiting its nuclear program in exchange for the U.S. lifting sanctions that have restricted its oil exports.
 So far, the Organization of the Petroleum Exporting Countries and its allies have declined to accelerate their output.
-At a March 2 meeting, the group stuck with the modest 400,000 barrel-a-day production increase it had earlier scheduled for April.
+At meeting in early March, the group stuck with the modest 400,000 barrel-a-day production increase it had earlier scheduled for April.
 There is also spare capacity in the U.S., where producers have been limiting growth in recent years under pressure from investors.
-One company said this week it would be open to a joint effort to raise production to ease shortages.
+The U.S. has also been in talks with Venezuela, signaling a possible major shift in the U.S. approach to the socialist government.

 7. What are the implications for Russia’s energy industry?